kapelner/fastLogisticRegressionWrap/README.md

 # fastLogisticRegressionWrap

 The public repository for the R package fastLogisticRegressionWrap on CRAN which extends [fastLR](https://rdrr.io/cran/RcppNumerical/man/fastLR.html).
+We now allow for using GPU speedups but not natively in the package (read further on).
 Here are some compelling benchmarks found in `testing.R`.

 For vanilla logistic regression with coefficient standard error and p-values computed: